Technology

 Your energy supplier should advise you if you're eligible for an ECO grant.

-From April 2017, you may also be eligible for help with insulation or installing a heating system if you are a social housing tenant in a home with an energy efficiency rating of E, F or G. You can find this on your home’s energy performance certificate (EPC), or by asking your landlord or housing association.
+You may also be eligible for help with insulation or installing a heating system if you're a social housing tenant in a home with an energy efficiency rating of E, F or G - this was introduced from April 2017.
+You can find this on your home’s energy performance certificate (EPC), or by asking your landlord or housing association.

 Your energy supplier should advise you if you're eligible for an ECO grant.
 You can also contact the Energy Saving Trust for more details.
-Between 2013 and 2016, around 1.6 million homes had energy efficiency measures installed as part of ECO, according to the government.
+Between 2013 and 2016, around 1.6m homes had energy efficiency measures installed as part of ECO, according to the government.

 Save money on your energy bills